-- 1. Vulnerable Sector Screening

-- 2. Valid CPR-C and Standard First Aid
+- 1. Vulnerable Sector Screening - 2.
+Valid CPR-C and Standard First Aid

-- 3. Proof of Covid-19 full vaccination status

 ACCEPTANCE INTO THE PROGRAM

 After an application and all supporting documentation has been reviewed and an individual has been accepted into the program, an acceptance package will be sent to the student.
 This package contains: